Code-Institute-Submissions/queenisabaer-letter-match/README.md

 <summary> Name input </summary>
 <br>

 In the welcome/start game panel or when you load the page, you will be asked for your name.
 If you enter a name with numbers in it, the game doesn't start and a warning is shown.
-I decided not to restrict the use of special characters to include children with extraordinary names, such as the children of Elon Musk.
-However, it is possible not to specify a name at all, then a placeholder (Abcedarian) is displayed as the name.
-You can submit your name input by clicking on the start game butoon or with the enter key.
+I decided not to limit the use of special characters, so as not to exclude children with extraordinary names, like the children of Elon Musk.
+However, it is possible not to specify a name at all, then a placeholder (Abcedarian) is displayed as name.
+You can submit your name input by clicking on the start game button or with the enter key.
 This will start the game as well.<br>
 ![Name input field](documentation/readme)<br>
 ![Name input with numbers](documentation/readme)<br>
 ![Name inside the game](documentation/readme)<br>